The Data Sources tree is where you import, navigate, and manipulate Data Set(s) and aggregated summary tables.

 - Delete - deletes the source and removes it from outputs.

-Each summary table will have settings for which cells of data are present in the Data Source for title, data, and caption, as well as what cells are used for the Sub-Selection that is shown/used in outputs.
-See How to Import Excel Tables into Displayr for more detail.
+Each summary table will have settings for which cells of data are present in the Data Source for title, data, and caption, as well as what cells are used for the Sub-Selection that is shown/used in outputs in the Properties panel.
+See How to Import Excel Tables into Displayr for more details.

 If you pasted a table into the Report or Page directly, you will also have an output for the table.
 Otherwise, you can drag it from the Data Sources pane to the Report tree or on a Page to create an output.